PrinceSandal20/online_voting_system/README.md

-##Note: Replace the dummy images and video link with actual content as needed.
+## Note: Replace the dummy images and video link with actual content as needed.

-##Contribution
+## Contribution

--Feel free to fork this repository and make enhancements.
+- Feel free to fork this repository and make enhancements.
 If you have suggestions or find any bugs, please open an issue or submit a pull request.

-##Author: Prince
+## Author: Prince
--Thank you for exploring the Online Voting System!
+- Thank you for exploring the Online Voting System!